-In this paper we aimed to contribute to the study of systemic risk, by weaving together a qualitative conceptualization with quantitative measures of cross-industry convergence in attention and its contextual antecedents.
-By developing and analysing those measures we aspire to provide methodological tools that reflect systemic risk in a more holistic way than standard (e.g., financial) measures.
-Furthermore, the use of textual data speaks to the need to consider the information ecosystem and biases of decision makers (Schweizer et al., 2022)
+In this paper we contribute to the study of systemic risk, in the context of convergence between the insurance and banking industries.
+We weave together a qualitative conceptualization with quantitative measures of cross-industry convergence in attention and its contextual antecedents.
+By developing and analysing those measures we aim to provide methodological tools that reflect systemic risk in an alternative way, compared to financial measures.
+Furthermore, the use of textual data speaks to the need to consider the information ecosystem and biases of decision makers (Schweizer et al., 2022).

-The specific contribution of this paper is fourfold.
+The specific contribution of this paper is threefold.
 First, we theoretically connect systemic risk with the context of decision making through the lens of the Attention-Based View of the firm.
-Second, building on strategic management theory, we establish a framework for antecedents of convergence in attention, and therefore, systemic risk.
-Third, we operationalize the theoretical framework using text data from risk disclosures and tools from Machine Learning, to create measures of convergence in attention and its antecedents.
-Finally, based on the theoretical framework and the regression and sensitivity analyses, we identify the dominant antecedent (and hence the particular "flavour") of cross-industry systemic risk.
+Then, building on strategic management theory, we establish a framework for antecedents of convergence in attention, and therefore, systemic risk.
+Second, we operationalize the theoretical framework in the insurance/banking context, using text data from risk disclosures and tools from machine learning, to create measures of convergence in attention and its antecedents.
+Finally, based on the theoretical framework and the regression and sensitivity analyses, we identify the dominant antecedent (and hence the particular 'flavour') of cross-industry systemic risk.

 Among the three antecedents considered, management fashion has the highest explanatory power.
 This raises the spectre of systemic risk induced by groupthink (Janis, 2008), leading both to herding behaviour and the disregard of idiosyncratic threats.
-The amelioration of such effects is contingent on improved corporate governance (O'Connor, 2002; Howard, 2010) and, in particular, inclusive and participatory approaches (Renn et al., 2022; Schweizer et al., 2022).
+The amelioration of such effects is contingent on improved corporate governance (O'Connor, 2002; Howard, 2010; Eling and Marek, 2014) and, in particular, inclusive and participatory approaches (Renn et al., 2022; Schweizer et al., 2022).

-Nonetheless, the importance of management fashion in explaining the convergence in attention poses something of a puzzle.
+Taking a broader view, the importance of management fashions in explaining the convergence in the attention of insurers and banks poses something of a puzzle.
 Namely, if risk disclosures are driven by fashions, that is, by a concern for institutional legitimacy rather than the actual risks that firms face, where does this leave our textual analysis of 10-K reports?
 Does it mean that these formal risk disclosures are not useful for understanding systemic risk?
 We believe that analysis of risk disclosures remains pertinent since the dominance of fashions as an explanatory factor is itself a source of systemic risk, within a wider conceptualisation.
 This argument is also salient to other risk contexts.
 For example, climate risk reporting frameworks are increasingly mandated (Task Force on Climate-related Financial Disclosures, 2022), while at the same time, scholars have criticised the extent to which such disclosures tend to become ceremonial practices (Di Marco et al., 2023).
 Such practices may not only distract from effecting transformative change, but also open up companies like insurers to the new systemic risk of 'climate litigation' (Doering et al., 2023).